Explore and Soar With Us!

 Art and Science Connect in Challenge America Project!

 Explore and Soar students got the chance to work with artist and scientist mentor teams in an exciting project through Challenge America.
-Artist/scientist teams presented lessons at our three sites in late spring 2013 and students worked with everything from lasers to watercolors as they explored connections between the disciplines.
+Artist/scientist teams presented lessons at our three sites and students worked with everything from lasers to watercolors as they explored connections between the disciplines.
 Check out the details and pictures of each project on each school’s program page!

 D.C.
 Artist Kevin Reese Works with Explore & Soar Sites!

 School Sculpture artist Kevin Reese works with students all over the country to create original works of art for their schools.
-During fall 2012, thanks to funding from the 21st
+Thanks to funding from the 21st

 Century Community Learning Centers grant and the Greater Kanawha Valley Foundation, Kevin was able to work with all three of our Explore & Soar sites!
 Each school now has a permanent sculpture installation, showcasing the work of Kevin and the students for years to come.
 Students used a variety of skills in creating their work including working in cooperative groups, mathematics for measurement, and engineering and design to create balanced works of art.